 - Update your router’s firmware – Similar to your browser, Operating System (OS) and software, even router’s firmware needs to be updated.
 The updated firmware may also come with new features for the router, so it’s a win-win.Go into your router settings every month or so and do a quick check to see if you need an update, then run their upgrade.

 - Disable DHCP – Disable DHCP entirely for security reasons.You have to go into each device—even the appliances and watches—and assign it an IP address that fits with your router.

 No expert tips can guarantee 100% security, however the above tips can make it very tough for the hackers to steal your data.
 As they say, prevention is better than cure.
-In case of any query or concerned about the security of your private and confidential data, please get in touch with Netgear technical support experts on toll free number at Netgear Support Phone Number 1-888-479-2017 immediately.
+In case of any query or concerned about the security of your private and confidential data & where to place your router for the best wifi router signal strength?
+Please get in touch with Netgear technical support experts on toll free number at Netgear Support Phone Number 408 786 5518 immediately.